Tsering Wangchuk: Biography

-As nominated by the first democratically elected Sikyong (the Political leader) of the Tibetan People, Dr. Lobsang Sangay and unanimously approved by the Tibetan Parliament, he accepted the post of Kalon and took the oath of office from the Chief Justice Commissioner on 16 September 2011.
+As nominated by the first democratically elected Sikyong (the Political leader) of the Tibetan People, Lobsang Sangay, and unanimously approved by the Tibetan Parliament, he accepted the post of Kalon and took the oath of office from the chief justice commissioner on 16 September 2011.
 He officially took the responsibility to lead the Department of Health (Tibetan Voluntary Health Association) as its 15th Kalon on 19 September 2011.
 He had an honor and privilege to succeed Kalon Chope Paljor Tsering.
 He look forward to lead the DoH (TVHA) and improve the health conditions of the Tibetan people to the best of his abilities.

 Since 16 September 2011, under the leadership of the Tibetan Prime minister Lobsang Sangay, he is the minister for Health.

-Health Kalon, Dr. Tsering Wangchuk is also the Chairman of the Governing Body of the Tibetan Medical and Astro Institute, Men-Tsee-Khang which is also part of Department of Health of Central Tibetan Administration.
+Wangchuk is also the chairman of the Governing Body of the Tibetan Medical and Astro Institute, Men-Tsee-Khang which is also part of Department of Health of Central Tibetan Administration.

-During a visit to Taiwan, Dr. Tsering Wangchuk met Chiu Wen-ta, Taiwanese health minister, Hsu Min Hu Director of Bureau of International Cooperation, Department of Health and Lee Ming-liang, Taiwan’s former Minister of Health on 11 April 2012 at Taiwanese health offices to promote support for the health care system in the exile Tibetan community.
+During a visit to Taiwan, Wangchuk met Chiu Wen-ta, Taiwanese health minister, Hsu Min Hu Director of Bureau of International Cooperation, Department of Health and Lee Ming-liang, Taiwan's former minister of health on 11 April 2012 at Taiwanese health offices to promote support for the health care system in the exile Tibetan community.